elastic/kibana/x-pack/plugins/canvas/README.md

 Now, much like we made the client plugin, we'll make a server plugin.

-Start by making the `server` directory and an `index.ts` file with a shell for your server plugin.
+Start by making the `server` directory and an `index.ts` file with a shell for your server plugin:

 ```typescript
 import { Plugin, CoreSetup, CoreStart } from '../../../src/core/server';